openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Request {#batch-credential_request}

-The Batch Credential Endpoint allows a Client to send multiple Credential Request objects (see (#credential_request)) to request the issuance of multiple Credentials at once.
+The Batch Credential Endpoint allows a Client to send multiple Credential Request objects (see (#credential-request)) to request the issuance of multiple Credentials at once.
 A Batch Credential Request MUST be sent as a JSON object using the `application/json` media type.

 The following parameters are used in the Batch Credential Request:

 * `credential_requests`: REQUIRED.
-Array that contains Credential Request objects, as defined in (#credential_request).
+Array that contains Credential Request objects, as defined in (#credential-request).

 Below is a non-normative example of a Batch Credential Request: